symblai/symbl-docs/introduction.md

 ---

 Sign up on [Symbl Platform](https://platform.symbl.ai/#/login) and grab your API Credentials. <br/>
-Using the Symbl credentials, you can [generate the authentication token](/docs/developer-tools/authentication) that you can use everytime you make a Symbl API call.
+Using the Symbl credentials, you can [generate the authentication token](/docs/developer-tools/authentication) that you can use everytime you make Symbl API calls.
 &nbsp;

 ### Step 2: Send Recorded Conversation OR Connect Live